NathanKoehler/NathanKoehler.github.io/README.md

 ## About Me

-I am a Sophmore Student studying Interaction Design and Media within the Computational Media Major at the Georgia Institute of Technology.
+I am a Junior Student studying Interaction Design and Media within the Computational Media Major at the Georgia Institute of Technology.
 I plan on doing design or programming out of college.

 If you would like to contact me, you can reach my email: